 - Language Requirement: English language requirements for candidates who do not speak English as their first language.

-If you win the program you will have to contribute approximately £3,500 towards your MSc tuition fees.
+If you win the scholarship you will have to contribute approximately £3,500 towards your MSc tuition fees.